-Of the large predatory scavenging species observed in the field study area, the Cinereus vulture and the Vulture appear to be theoretically at risk of impact from collision, as they appear to use the area of the WPP site.
+Of the large predatory scavenging species observed in the field study area, the vulture appears to be theoretically at risk of impact from collision, as it appears to use the area of the WPP site.
 The recorded flights of the species and frequency of observations per hour of observation are detailed in the previous section.
-Based on the data obtained from the analysis of the field records, the above species have been classified as a 'potential impact risk' in terms of impact.
-The above classification was also made taking into account the importance of the wider area to the species, their use of the area (foraging), their size and the fact that the above species, like most large scavenging birds, are K-selection species in terms of their evolutionary growth strategies.
-It would be more accurate to classify the above species in the milder category of "potential impact risk" in terms of impact, as the estimated impact rates per year were not very high, although they were calculated using the strictest possible criteria (assuming that all recorded flights were flights indicating use of the site and not accidental passage through the area).
-For the Cinereus Vulture, only one individual was recorded as a 'Dangerous Flight' (Direct Effect Zone).
-The majority of the other recorded flights of the Blackwinged Teal had an altitude of more than 300 m, while more than 52% of the total number of individual crossings of the species took place outside the zones of influence of the WPP (distance of more than 2 km from the site of the nearest wind turbine of the WPP studied).
-For the vulture, only one individual was recorded as a "dangerous flight" (zone of direct influence).
-It should be noted that all other individual vulture crossings (except the above individual crossing recorded in the zone of direct impact) were made at flight altitudes greater than 250 m.
+Based on the data obtained from the analysis of the field records, the above species has been classified as a 'potential impact risk' in terms of impact.
+The above classification was also made taking into account the importance of the wider area to the species, its use of the area (foraging), its size and the fact that the above species, like most large scavenging birds, is a K-selection species in terms of its evolutionary growth strategies.
+It would be more appropriate to classify the above species in the milder category of 'low or no significant impact risk', as not only has the species not been observed in the species was not only not observed within the direct impact zone, but also not within zone A (of the 13 total individual crossings of the species, nine took place within zone B and four within zone C), while the total number of individual crossings of the species took place almost exclusively at an altitude of more than 250 m (only one individual crossing of the species, which took place within zone C, occurred at an altitude of approximately 150 m).